 Finally, add an outer layer that’s warm, windproof, and at least water-resistant (although waterproof is best).
 The best ski and snowboarding jackets combine thick layers of insulation with a waterproof shell made of Gore-Tex or a comparable fabric on the outside.
 This simultaneously keeps you toasty in all but the most extreme temperatures while helping to shed snow and ice.
 Always remember to pack a change of clean, dry clothes for the ride home, too.
 It’s never any fun sitting in a puddle of melted snow for a multi-hour car ride back from the mountains.

 Be honest about your personal fitness level and snowboarding prowess before you start.
 Biting off more than you can chew your first time on the mountain is a recipe for injury.
 Research your local resorts to make sure whichever one you’re headed to caters to novices.
 Most mountains offer at least a handful of green (bunny) slopes for beginners, but it’s worth confirming before you arrive.

 Score Your Lift Passes Online

-Pro tip: Only suckers buy their lift passes in-person the day-of.
-Most resorts sell online passes in advance that allow you to skip the line once you arrive at the mountain.
+Pro tip: Only suckers buy their lift passes in person the day of.
+Most resorts sell online passes in advance that allows you to skip the line once you arrive at the mountain.
 Plus, they’re almost always cheaper.
-Often, the further in advance you buy, the more you save.
+Often, the further in advance, you buy, the more you save.
 Likewise, the more ski days you buy, the more reasonable the per-day cost.
 If you know you’re likely to ski or snowboard the same mountain often, consider getting a season pass.